Published August 31st, 2018

 The poems are the author’s own.

-The Life of Almost is a novella and the second title published by Patrician Press.
+The Life of Almost is a short novel and the second title published by Patrician Press.
 The first was Killing Hapless Ally, a novel about mental health.